 Manufacturing marketing is the process of promoting your company’s products to your customers.
-This sounds like a simple concept, but for many manufacturing companies, marketing is confusing and challenging.
+This sounds like a simple concept, but for many industrial and manufacturing companies, marketing is confusing and challenging.
 As a result, manufacturers often treat marketing as an afterthought, if they bother to focus on it at all.
-Studies show that marketing manufacturing lags behind almost all other industries.
-This reluctance on the part of your competitors to embrace marketing provides a great opportunity for your business.
-By embracing manufacturing marketing, your business can gain a strong competitive advantage in the marketplace, which in time will lead to acquiring new leads and customers, and more revenue for your business.
+Studies show that marketing for manufacturing lags behind almost all other industries.
+This reluctance on the part of your competitors to embrace marketing provides an excellent opportunity for your business.
+By embracing marketing strategy, your business can gain a strong competitive advantage in the marketplace, which in time will lead to acquiring new leads and customers, and more revenue for your manufacturing company.

-Manufacturers used to be able to rely on trade shows, industry publications, direct sales efforts and customer referrals to generate new business leads and sales.
+Manufacturers used to be able to rely on trade shows, industry publications, direct sales efforts, and customer referrals to generate new business leads and sales.
 Times have changed, however, and with the growth of the internet and digital marketing channels, reliance on these types of lead generation efforts is outdated.
 The reality is, your customers are now going online to research your company and your competitors in an effort to find products that can meet their business needs and provide solutions to their problems.
-So it is crucial that your business has high-quality digital assets including your company website, email, blog, and social media platforms.
-But in order for your manufacturing marketing efforts to be successful and move your business forward, they must be strategic in nature and well planned out.
+So it is crucial that your business has high-quality digital assets, including your company website, email, blog, and social media platforms.
+But in order for your digital marketing efforts to be successful and move your business forward, they must be strategic and well planned out.

-Your customers are busier than ever, and are often asked to do more with less.
+Your customers are busier than ever and are often asked to do more with less.
 As such, they are increasingly going online to find solutions to their problems.
-Gone are the days of manufacturers simply selling their products to their customers; today, your customers have much more control over the buying process.
-Typically a decision-maker will have visited multiple websites and consumed multiple pieces of digital manufacturing marketing content before they directly engage with any manufacturer to discuss a possible purchase.
-Because of this, it is imperative that your manufacturing marketing plan focuses on your customers’ needs, and creates marketing content that explains and educates how and why your company’s product offerings are the ideal solution.
-Each piece of content that is developed should serve a specific target audience at a specific stage of the buying cycle.
-An important first step in this process is to develop user personas for each of your target audiences.
-Think about what your customers look like, what motivates them, what problems they need to solve, what frustrates them, what questions they are likely to have, etc. Then, armed with these audience profiles, create unique pieces of manufacturing marketing content that address each of these items.
+Gone are the days of manufacturers merely selling their products to their customers; today, your customers have much more control over the buying process.
+Typically a decision-maker will have visited multiple websites and consumed multiple pieces of digital marketing content before they directly engage with any manufacturer to discuss a possible purchase.
+Because of this, it is imperative that your inbound marketing plan focuses on your customers’ needs, and creates marketing content that explains and educates how and why your company’s product offerings are the ideal solution.
+Each piece of content that is developed should serve a specific target audience at a particular stage of the buying cycle.
+An essential first step in this process is to develop user personas for each of your target audiences.
+Think about what your customers look like, what motivates them, what problems they need to solve, what frustrates them, what questions they are likely to have, etc. Then, armed with these audience profiles, create unique pieces of marketing content that address each of these items.
 Remember that what resonates with one customer may not resonate with another, and vice versa.
 The key is to create lots of captivating content so that you are speaking appropriately to every audience.
-Also keep in mind that sometimes the person doing the initial research is not the final decision-maker; however they are still an important user type to keep in mind.
-If they struggle to understand your brand’s product offerings and value proposition, they may eliminate your firm from consideration before the decision makers are ever made aware of you.
+Also keep in mind that sometimes the person doing the initial research is not the final decision-maker.
+However, they are still an important user type to keep in mind.
+If they struggle to understand your brand’s product offerings and value proposition, they may eliminate your firm from consideration before the decision-makers are ever made aware of you.

-Content marketing is also a great way to demonstrate industry thought leadership.
-Your customers want to be sure that they are making a wise investment with their money and resources; showcasing your company’s knowledge and expertise is an ideal way to break down any potential barriers that would prevent a user from converting into a paying customer.
+Content marketing for manufacturers is a great way to demonstrate industry thought leadership.
+Your customers want to be sure that they are making a wise investment with their money and resources.
+Showcasing your company’s knowledge and expertise with content marketing services is an ideal way to break down any potential barriers that would prevent a user from converting into a paying customer.
 This type of thought leadership content should focus more on industry trends, common questions and objections, and troubleshooting rather than on the features and benefits of your company’s specific products.
 The content should be educational and informative more so than sales-oriented.

-Because the manufacturing buying cycle can be long, and because each potential sale can be valued anywhere from thousands to millions of dollars, manufacturing marketing, particularly digital marketing, is important because its performance and impact on your business can be tracked, monitored and analyzed to ensure that it is performing well and providing a positive return on investment for your company.
+Due to the length of the typical buying cycle of the manufacturing industry and how each potential sale can be valued anywhere from thousands to millions of dollars, marketing analytics is used to track the performance and impact of marketing campaigns.
+This data is monitored and analyzed to ensure your digital marketing efforts, including website, social media efforts, email marketing campaigns and more, provide a positive return on investment for your company.
 This helps you make well-informed decisions about where to invest your future marketing dollars and time.
-Armed with this robust collection of data and the overarching insights that can be gleaned from it, you can rest assured that your manufacturing marketing efforts are working cohesively to move your business forward.
+Armed with this robust collection of data and the overarching insights that can be gleaned from it, you can rest assured that your marketing for manufacturing efforts are working cohesively to move your business forward.